muakbar04/10Pearls-AQI-Predictor/README.md

 **Pearls AQI Predictor** is a 100% serverless, end-to-end machine learning pipeline that forecasts the PM2.5-based Air Quality Index (AQI) for Karachi, Pakistan, up to 72 hours in advance.

-This project automates the entire ML lifecycle—from real-time data ingestion and dynamic feature engineering to daily model retraining and interactive visualization—without the need to provision or manage dedicated servers.
+This project automates the entire ML lifecycle, from real-time data ingestion and dynamic feature engineering to daily model retraining and interactive visualization without the need to provision or manage dedicated servers.

 ### 🚀 Live Demo